 - For delaying the onset or prevention of type 2 diabetes physical exercises are important too.
 You can choose resistance training, biking, hiking, and walking.
 These type 2 diabetes physical exercises can also be coupled with meditation and breathing exercises to reduce your stress levels.

 - Quit smoking and drinking alcohol.
 These increase the risk of diabetes manifolds.

-- One of the best ways for the prevention of diabetes is to improve your vitamin D levels.
+- One of the best ways the prevention of diabetes is to improve your vitamin D levels.
 Get a good amount of sun exposure and include fatty fish and cod liver oil in your diet.

 - Include tea and coffee in your diet.
-This increases the levels of the antioxidants polyphenols that help protect against diabetes.
+This increases the levels of the antioxidants and polyphenols that help protect against diabetes.

 Balayam | Chakrasana | Naukasana | Kurmasana | Mandukasana | Padahastasana | Parvatasana | Bakasana | Mayurasana | Siddhasana | Uttanpadasana | Barbell Curl | Yoni Mudra | Vayu Mudra | Prana Mudra | Om Chanting | Khechari Mudra | Surya Mudra | Pranayama Types | Yoga Mudrasana | Ashwini Mudra | Padmasana Benefits | Supta Vajrasana | Ardha Chandrasana | Makarasana Benefits | Garudasana Benefits | Dandasana Benefits | Virasana Benefits | Apan Vayu Mudra